 Most of my immediate family (parents, grandparents, aunts, and uncles) arrived in the U.S. in the 1960s and 1970s.
 As refugees, they sought protection from Cuba’s authoritarian dictatorship and struggled for decades to stabilize themselves in their adopted country.
 Eventually, my parents earned three Master’s Degrees and founded a successful small business.
 I am immeasurably proud of their accomplishments and perfectly happy to acknowledge that my own trials and achievements will never compare to theirs.

 Now that we’ve done the arithmetic, let’s talk about my father.
 At 14 years old, he arrived via Operation Peter Pan, a covert Catholic Church initiative that sent 14,000 unaccompanied minors to the U.S. between 1960 and 1962.
 He was warehoused in a children’s camp until my grandparents arrived from Cuba six months later.
 This was one of the most difficult times of his life.
 He was uprooted, sequestered in a foreign country, and had no contact with his parents.
-As terrible as his experience was, it’d be far worse today.
+As terrible as his experience was, it’d be far worse in a Trump presidency.

-Using the current treatment of unaccompanied migrant minors as a template, my father would be placed in a detention facility, where he’d be subjected to “extreme cold temperatures, lights on 24 hours a day, no adequate access to medical care, basic sanitation, water, or adequate food.”
+Using Trump’s past treatment of unaccompanied migrant minors as a template, my father would be placed in a detention facility, where he’d be subjected to “extreme cold temperatures, lights on 24 hours a day, no adequate access to medical care, basic sanitation, water, or adequate food.”
 He would also be denied recreational activities, English classes, and legal aid.
 Indeed, he could become one of the 1,500 migrant children the federal government simply “lost” over a two-month period.

-My father would probably be one of the 75% of unaccompanied minors (some as young as four) who have to defend their own immigration cases without a lawyer.
+My father would probably be one of the 75% of unaccompanied minors (some as young as four) who had to defend their own immigration cases without a lawyer.
 With no grasp of the English language or U.S. judicial system, he’d inevitably find himself on a one-way trip back to Cuba, destined to live the rest of his life under the Castros’ thumb.
 So much for my dad.

 My mother, on the other hand, overstayed her tourist visa, just like 62% of undocumented immigrants in the U.S. today.
 The customs officer had no idea what to do with her, my great-grandmother, and the thousands of other Cubans streaming into the U.S., so he waved her through without stamping her passport.
 Legally, she never entered the U.S. She was 11 years old when she arrived, and turned 17 before her status was legalized thanks to the Cuban Adjustment Act.